eftakhairul/precise64/README.md

 Vagrant Box Precise64
 =========

-A standard Ubuntu 12.04 LTS 64-bit box.
+A standard Ubuntu 12.04 LTS 64 bit box.
 It has pre-installed apache2, mySql, php5, java 7 and some other php extentions

   - PHP  5.3
   - Apache 2